 Questions to Ask a Shower Remodeler

 If you choose to hire a bathroom professional to work on your remodel, arm yourself with the right questions so that you can get a feel for how the contractor works and whether he or she is the right fit for the project.
-In addition to verifying that the contractor is licensed and insured, ask questions such as:

 - How long have you been working in this field?